A Simple Tensorial Theory of Smectic C Liquid Crystals

 \textit{(d) Toroidal focal conic domains (TFCDs)}--In a more complex scenario, we extend the domain into 3D, allowing for the emergence of experimentally observed defects known as TFCDs in smA LCs \cite{williams-1975-article}.
 A schematic description and experimental observation of confocal conics in smC are depicted in \cite{perez-1978-article, iida-2007-article}, but it has not been mathematically explored in prior research.
 In TFCDs, the smectic layers adopt a unique configuration, comprising stacked interior sections of tori, with a central line defect extending between the two substrates.

 Our proposed model is effective in capturing the TFCD structure in both smA and smC, as shown in Fig.~\ref{fig:tfcd}.
 In the smA case, it is expected that the angle between the directors and the layer normals $\theta$ should be close to $\theta_0 = 0$, as verified in the left panel of Fig.~\ref{fig:tfcd}.
 Notably, non-zero values of $\theta$ tend to concentrate around the central axis of the computational domain and the bottom surface.
-This concentration is a result of the presence of a defect line in TFCDs, which coincides with the central axis, and the application of strong radial confinement to the directors on the bottom surface.
+This concentration is a result of the presence of a defect line in TFCDs, which coincides with the central axis, and the application of radial confinements to the directors on the bottom surface.
+It is noted that directors near the bottom surface deviates from layer normals, this is actually due to the surface anchoring predominates over TFCD structures near the surface.
 For the smC case with a specific value of $\theta_0=\frac{\pi}{6}$, the calculated values of $\theta$ exhibit a consistent variation around $\theta_0 = \frac{\pi}{6}$ in the right panel of Fig.~\ref{fig:tfcd}.
 Similar to the smA phase, deviations from $\frac{\pi}{6}$ tend to be concentrated around the central axis and the bottom surface.
 This similarity in behaviour between the two phases highlights the effectiveness of the proposed tensorial model in describing both smA and smC phases within a unified framework.

-\textit{Conclusions and Discussions}--In this letter, we proposed a continuous mathematical model for smC (and smA) phases with a real-valued density variation for layering structures and a tensor-valued order parameter for orientations of LC molecules.
+\textit{Conclusions and Discussions}--In this letter, we proposed a continuum mathematical model for smC (and smA) phases with a real-valued density variation for layering structures and a tensor-valued order parameter for orientations of LC molecules.
 This model explicitly includes the tilt angle $\theta_0$ between directors and layer normals, which serves as a crucial model parameter to distinguish between smA and smC phases.
 To enhance the reliability and applicability of our model, we performed a series of 2D and 3D numerical experiments to recover typical structures in smA and smC phases, such as bookshelves and chevrons, dislocations, defects and TFCDs.

 Prospective future research includes the exploration of phase transitions \cite{freelon-2011-article, biscari-2007-article}, as our model provides a unified framework that can describe the first- or second-order phase transitions between isotropic, nematic, smA, and smC phases.
 This new tensorial model can serve as a foundation for investigating the complex dynamics of topological defects and dislocation in layered smectics, which have an additional positional order compared to nematics.